What is Pregnancy Nausea Morning Sickness?

 Twins and Multiples

-We have established that morning sickness during pregnancy is not the same for everyone, but singlet mothers tend to report the same symptoms, on average.
+Morning sickness during pregnancy is not the same for everyone, but singleton mothers tend to report the same symptoms, on average.
 Women who are pregnant with twins (or more) may have an even harder time with morning sickness during pregnancy.
 More babies in the uterus means more estrogen causing slower digestion and increased nausea.
 Later in pregnancy when the multiple fetuses have pushed the stomach upward in the abdominal cavity, pressure can cause acid reflux and severe nausea not associated with morning sickness during pregnancy.

 Severe Morning Sickness During Pregnancy

 While cases of severe morning sickness during pregnancy are few and far between, some women find they cannot keep down water, let own solid food for a few weeks or months.
 Severe morning sickness can progress to a medical condition called hyperemesis gravidarum.
 If this is the case, the obstetrician will work with the expecting woman to treat the symptoms in a safe and effective manner.
 Some treatments may include prescription medications to stop nausea long enough for a pregnant woman to keep down food for better health and to supply nutrition to the fetus.
 Occasionally, pregnant women with hyperemesis may have to be admitted to the hospital for treatment and hydration.

 Natural treatments for nausea and morning sickness in pregnancy